MAGS-GH/Devasc_Skills_MAGSMercanec/README.md

 > Task preparation => what preparation is necessary to perform the task? (short)

+I needed to read up a bit on ansible and how the playbooks work - The examples on the URLS were not that easy to follow

 > Task implementation => what is the way you have implemented the task?

+I created a .ini file for my information (host, username, pwd and OS) - Then i created the Ansible file based on the example I tried to run it and got some errors after debugging i got it to return ok=5!

 > Task troubleshooting => what were the problems encountered?

+I had some problems with my VM, not being able to see my router bc of some network settings!

 > Task verification => proof of the quality of the result

+There is a video and screenshots in this [folder](/Devasc_Skills/Task-2-Ansible-Skills/Video)

 ## [Task 3 - Docker](/Devasc_Skills/Task-3-Docker)